Some Will, Some Won't: Plot

 In his will, eccentric practical joker Henry Russell leaves his four relatives £150,000 each, but with stipulations designed to make each of them step completely out of character, and prove themselves as human beings.
 Bossy Agnes Russell must work as a maid for a month, Herbert must overcome his natural shyness and rob a bank, woman chasing bachelor Simon has to marry the first single woman he speaks to, and crime writer Denniston is asked to commit a crime and be sent to jail for a month.
 When the four individuals report back to the executor, their lives are transformed for the better.
 But Henry still has one more surprise up his sleeve.

 Production

 Laughter in Paradise (1951) was produced by Mario Zampi and edited by his son Giulio.
 In the late 1960s Associated British decided to remake the film, with Giulo Zampi producing (Mario Zampi died in 1963).
-The movie was supervised by Nat Cohen's unit, Anglo-Amalgmated.
+The movie was supervised by Nat Cohen's unit, Anglo-Amalgamated.
 When Associated British was sold to EMI Films the movie became an early release for EMI.

 Filming started in March 1969 and took seven weeks.
-It was released in October 1970.
+It was released in April 1970.